 OSHA, the Occupational Safety and Health Administration), was formed in 1971 to protect workers from accident and injury while on the job.

 All employers who have one or more employees are required to comply with OSHA regulations.
-In addition to the standards for hazardous substances, blood borne pathogens, and fire/egress, OSHA requires that employers train employees for a variety of situations int the workplace.
+In addition to the standards for hazardous substances, bloodborne pathogens, and fire/egress, OSHA requires that employers train employees for a variety of situations in the workplace.

 One of the most basic OSHA regulations is the requirement to place a poster "in a conspicuous place where workers can see it."
 (That means, don't try to put it in a closet.)